nguyennguyensituation/word_salad_react/README.md

 ### Connections
 **Solving puzzles**
 * Real-time feedback to user input
-  * After you successfully solve a puzzle, the word will appear on the card in black text.
-  * If you are unable to solve the puzzle or you quit the puzzle early, the word will appear on the card in red text.
   * Deselect and Submit buttons are enabled/disabled according to user actions.
-  * You cannot select more than four cards at a time.
+  * You can't select more than 4 cards at a time.
+  * You can't submit duplicate guesses.
-  * The game will tell you when you are one card away from completing a category.
+  * The game will tell you when you are 1 card away from solving a category.
-  * Animations
+  * Different animations play based on user interactions.
 * State management - The game keeps track of the sets of cards you have selected previously and the number of guesses made.
 * Shuffle cards or deselect all previously selected cards.